muccg/rdrf/rst/permittedvaluegroups.rst

 Permitted Value Group
 ---------------------
 A permitted value group (PVG) is a set of permissible values.
 A PVG must be defined first, with PVs then defined and assigned to a PVG.
-PVGS are defined by navigating to "Permissible Value Groups" under "Settings".
+PVGS are defined by navigating to "Permissible Value Groups" under "Admin Page".

 Click "Add" to create a new PVG.